sseefried/open-epidemic-game/DEVLOG.md

+# Mon 23 Feb 2015

+Turns out that I need to put up a different version of the game on Google Play that is free.
+I only needed to do a few things:

+a) Change the `name` field of the `<project>` tag in `build.xml`.
+(I added a ".beta")
+b) Create a new private key alias "epidemic-beta" and sign with that.
+Do this by editing `ant.properties`.
+c) Change title of app to "Epidemic Beta" in `res/values/strings.xml`
+d) Change the package name in `AndroidManifest.xml`.
+This is the path to the java source.
+e) Create a new class `src/com/declarative/games/epidemic/beta/Activity.java`

+This is the key signing command.

+     keytool -genkey -v -keystore declarative-games.keystore \
+       -alias epidemic-beta -keyalg RSA -keysize 2048 -validity 10000

+---

+I want to create an interactive environment where I can reload and display Cairo graphics from GHCi.
+Nothing too fancy.
+No need to watch a file an recompile it each time it changes.
+I'm quite happy just to type

+    :r
+    display <some cairo effect>

+What I want it to is render the Cairo graphic to a PNG and then open that with Preview.
+I can't imagine this is going to be too hard.

 # Sun 22 Feb 2015

 I've decided to not work on anything but my game for another month.
 Hopefully I can get at least